orbingol/NURBS-Python/docs/introduction.rst

 of curve, surface and volume generation and evaluation algorithms.
 It also provides convenient and easy-to-use data structures for storing curve, surface and volume descriptions.

-Some significant features of NURBS-Python are:
+Some significant features of NURBS-Python (geomdl):

 * Self-contained, object-oriented, extensible and highly customizable API
 * Convenient data structures for storing curve, surface and volume descriptions